-- Gain control of her finances;
+- Gain control of her finances

-- Protect her assets for her bloodline.
+- Protect her assets for her children.

-In the settlement document, Danielle was to receive full ownership of the family home valued at $500,000 with a $90,000 mortgage; superannuation entitlements of $250,000 through a super split; and a cash component of $350,000.
-She also is to receive $10,000 p.a. child support payments.
+According to the settlement agreement, Danielle was to receive full ownership of the family home, which was valued at $500,000 with a $90,000 mortgage.
+She would also receive superannuation entitlements of $250,000 through a super split and a cash component of $350,000, as well as $10,000 p.a. in child support payments.

-- Recommended $90,000 mortgage be paid out immediately;
+- $90,000 mortgage be paid out immediately

-- $40,000 funds retained in cash to assist with income shortfall and emergencies;
+- $40,000 funds retained in cash to assist with income shortfall and emergencies

-- Superannuation invested in a suitable Balanced Asset Allocation;
+- Superannuation invested in a suitable balanced asset allocation

-- Will established with Testamentary Trust provisions for each child;
+- Will established with testamentary trust provisions for each child;

 - Death and Total and Permanent Insurance established to provide for the children.